 Our students outcomes from this class are:

-- Students will discover essential techniques to assist them with their future academic studies.
+- Discover essential techniques to assist them with their future academic studies.

-- They will gain the confidence to apply these techniques with ease when starting new projects or taking tests.
+- Gain the confidence to apply these techniques with ease when starting new projects or taking tests.

 - Learn to be mindful.
-To take time to put things into perspective so that they can get the most out of their learning experience and enjoy the learning process without feeling overwhelmed.
+Take time to enjoy the learning process without feeling overwhelmed.

 The IB is a great way of preparing young people for their future careers as well as the wider world around them.
 IB students benefit from a global outlook and gain practical skills as well as an in-depth knowledge of their chosen subjects.

-As our world becomes more complex, educators and policymakers are realising its importance and the curriculum is widely being adopted by both private and state schools alike.
-At the International Summer School for Teens, our Study Skills class is designed to help prepare students for the workload and intense level of study that they can expect in the IB Diploma after the summer.
+As our world becomes more complex, educators and policymakers are realising its importance and the curriculum is now widely adopted by both private and state schools.
+Our Study Skills class is designed to help prepare students for the workload and intense level of study that they can expect in the IB Diploma after the summer.

 If you are thinking about enrolling in the IB, here are a few tips to help: